mimeindustries/learn.mime.co.uk/_docs/building-the-mirobot-v3.md

     description: "Slide the crossbrace down so that it clips on the wheel covers and locks the PCB into place.
 Don't force this part - if it's not going on easily, just make sure all of the parts are well aligned so that one of them isn't catching"
   - time: 34.7
     title: Fit the elastic band to the servo mount
-    description: "Hook one of the elastic bands over the servo mount"
+    description: "Hook one of the elastic bands over the servo mount on the base"
   - time: 37.3
     title: Attach the servo
     description: "Slot the servo in to the servo mount as shown and then clip the elastic band over the top to hold it in place"